Things to bear in mind when buying rural or country property in Spain.

 Buying rural Spanish property is a complex business that requires help from genuine experts if you wish to avoid serious problems.
 This is not due to any sinister intentions on the part of rural vendors towards foreign buyers.
 It simply reflects the fact that traditional methods of exchanging rural property in Spain can create a legacy of title deed and boundary problems, and that issues such as refurbishments, mortgages, and access to utilities in rural areas can be a headache if not dealt with in a knowledgeable and timely way.
 In other words, take extra care when deciding whom to deal with when buying a home in the Spanish countryside.

 Other issues to look out for

 If you are looking for rural tranquillity and birdsong then it helps to buy a property with an existing connection to the electricity grid.
 If not you will might go mad listening to the sound of your generator, assuming green energy sources can’t provide for your needs.
 Arranging for a connection to the grid can be a crushing experience in time and money.

-Another crucial issue to bear in mind when buying a country property in rural Spain is how you will fit in with the local community.
+Another thing to bear in mind when buying a country property in rural Spain is how you will fit in with the local community.
 This question is especially important if you plan to relocate to the Spanish countryside on a permanent or semi-permanent basis.
-A few wise and experienced words from Rita Fryer of The Property Finders will help illustrate the importance of this issue:
+A few wise and experienced words from Rita Fryer who spent many years helping people buy in the countryside will help illustrate the importance of this issue: